bluetoothStrawberry/blackfield/README.md

 As you can see we get the same results because it's the same method!
 ![](images/example.png)

+Although we have over 300 accounts.
+Only 4 do not fallow the naming pattern.

+This is common in many companies.
+Instead of using something like `michell.mayers`they will use a nominal system that will look like `<some arbritrary prefix> `+ `<some random number> `.
+Is this real security or is this attempt security through obscurity ?

 | Interesting Accounts |
 | -------------------- |
 | audit2020            |